What is work-life balance?

 Good for your relationships

-Quality time spent together is the building block of all relationships, so a good work-life balance gives you the time and energy to develop better relationships with your child and your partner.
+Quality time spent together is the building block of all relationships, so a good work-life balance gives you the time and energy to develop better relationships with your children and your partner, if you have one.

-When you’re a working parent, you might like to consider family-friendly work arrangements.
-Try to find out what family-friendly policies your employer has in place by looking at your workplace agreement or talking to your workmates.
-Then talk to your boss about it.
+Family-friendly work arrangements might help you achieve a better balance between work and family time.
+You can find out about your employer’s family-friendly policies by looking at your workplace agreement or talking to your workmates.
+Then talk to your boss or manager about it.

 Options might include: